habibcomsats/NVFlare/docs/examples/hello_pt.rst

    :linenos:
    :caption: config_fed_server.json

-The server application configuration, like said before, leverages NVIDIA FLARE built-in components.
+The server application configuration, like said before, leverages [BLINDED] FLARE built-in components.
 Remember, you are encouraged to change them to your own classes whenever you have different application logic.

 Note that on line 12, ``persistor`` points to ``PTFileModelPersistor``.
-NVIDIA FLARE provides a built-in PyTorch implementation for a model persistor, however for other frameworks/libraries, you will have to implement your own.
+[BLINDED] FLARE provides a built-in PyTorch implementation for a model persistor, however for other frameworks/libraries, you will have to implement your own.

-The Scatter and Gather workflow is implemented by :class:`ScatterAndGather<nvflare.app_common.workflows.scatter_and_gather.ScatterAndGather>` and is configured to make use of the components with id "aggregator", "persistor", and "shareable_generator".
+The Scatter and Gather workflow is implemented by :class:`ScatterAndGather<flare.app_common.workflows.scatter_and_gather.ScatterAndGather>` and is configured to make use of the components with id "aggregator", "persistor", and "shareable_generator".
 The workflow code is all open source now, so feel free to study and use it as inspiration to write your own workflows to support your needs.